dctii/buildingco/README.md

 ##### Requirements for Assignment 10

-1. Create 3 Enums files
+1. Add 3 enums to project (not simple, with fields and parameters)
-2. Create custom Functional Interface based on needs you have in your assignment and provide an implementation of it with a lambda expression.
+2. Add 1 functional interface and integrate it to project functionality with Lambda function usage

 <hr />